Whitegoods Help article

 Dishwashers

 Hoover dishwashers are available in freestanding and integrated configurations across standard and slimline widths.
 Selected models feature hOn connectivity for remote monitoring and management.
-Hoover has reported significant growth in its built-in appliance range, with the brand claiming to have almost tripled its built-in market share in the 15 months following a renewed investment in this category.
+Hoover has reported significant growth in its built-in appliance range, with the brand claiming to have substantially expanded its built-in market share following renewed investment in this category.

 ❄️